ShadowPrince001/Labyrinth_Explorer/README.md

 - Add content in `data/` (monsters, items, traps, spells) to extend the game.
 - The web engine lives in `game/engine.py` and emits events the server forwards to the client.

-Localization note: Most roll/result strings are now data-driven.
-Recent additions include keys for town refresh gating and sleep outcomes (e.g., `town.refresh_used`, `town.sleep_success`, `town.sleep_fail`), and creation narration such as `system.gold_result_detailed`.
+Localization note: Most roll/result strings are data-driven.
+Examples include keys for town refresh gating and sleep outcomes (e.g., `town.refresh_used`, `town.sleep_success`, `town.sleep_fail`), and creation narration such as `system.gold_result_detailed`.

-See `PROJECT_OVERVIEW.txt` for a full file-by-file breakdown.
+For a technical architecture and structure guide, see `project_overview.md`.
+For game systems and rules, see `mechanics.md`.